eleostech/document-downloader/README.txt

 see the documentation here for details:
 <https://dev.eleostech.com/platform/platform.html#tag/Documents>

-Alternatively, if you would prefer to receive PDF files instead of TIFF images, your account can be configured to make PDFs available through the Drive Axle FTP gateway.
-However, PDF files do not contain metadata.
 The doc-downloader.ps1 script can generally be run as often as needed, but only one instance of the script should be run at a time.